Cathy Classics by Cathy Guisewite for February 08, 2013

 4. Cat and flowers

-catsarge10 about 11 years ago
+catsarge10 over 11 years ago

 This is a timely strip for me.
 I took my “Electra-sized” grand-dog for his walk this morning.
 He likes for me to go out with him whenever she visits.
 He lets me know by jumping onto my pillow and pawing at my hair.
 I am an indulgent grandma and let him sniff at lots of wet leaves.
 But when we came across a dead squirrel, that is where I drew the line and made him walk on!
 Happy Friday to the Cathy Clan!